ALTON

 2) Alton National Cemetery.
 The cemetery was started to accommodate the Union dead.
 It is one of 14 Civil War military burial grounds that were authorized in 1862 as the death toll mounted.
 At the end of the civil war there were 151 marked graves here, and 12 for the unknown.
 As is ubiquitous at all military cemeteries, this one is characterized by row upon row of evenly ordered, identically sized markers.
 The cemetery was inscribed on the National Register of Historic Places in 2011.
 It is located at 600 Pearl Steet.

 4) Smallpox Island.
-A breathtaking drive across spectacular Clark Bridge, spanning the Mississippi River, takes the visitor to “Smallpox Island”, technically in Missouri today because of the shift in the course of the MIssissippi River, but in its time part of Illinois and accessed from Alton, with Alton’s built shoreline readily visible from this historic site.
+A breathtaking drive across spectacular Clark Bridge, spanning the Mississippi River, takes the visitor to “Smallpox Island”, technically in Missouri today because of the shift in the course of the MIssissippi River, but in its time part of Illinois.
+It is accessed from Alton and Alton’s built shoreline is readily visible from this historic site.

 Smallpox Island is so-named because of its use during the Civil War.
 The following history is compiled from texts inscribed on the memorial.